-This was a first time watch for me and my immediate thoughts were that it's wilfully obtuse and unnecessarily convoluted for what turns out to be a relatively simple story in the end.
-What I mean is it was a pretty tedious journey to get to the conclusion which made evrything clear.
-Perhaps Paul Thomas Anderson made it deliberately less coherent than it should have been as the main protagonist Doc (Joaquin Phoenix) is a heavy pot smoker and perhaps we're meant to ride in his confused stoned shoes for the duration of this flick.
-It's an adaptation though so maybe he was just follows the beats of the novel.
+This was a first time watch for me and my immediate thoughts were that it was wilfully obtuse, unnecessarily convoluted and way too long for what turns out to be a relatively simple story in the end.
+What I mean is it was a pretty tedious journey to get to the conclusion which made everything clear.
+Perhaps Paul Thomas Anderson made it deliberately less coherent than it should have been as the main protagonist Doc (Joaquin Phoenix) is a heavy pot smoker and maybe we're meant to ride in his confused stoned shoes for the duration of this flick.
+It's an adaptation though so he might have just been following the beats of the novel.
 Who knows?
 Inherent Vice however has an ensemble cast to die for who perform at an elevated level.
 Excellent performances from his actors is something PTA seems to be very adept at achieving, a gift he has.
 Joaquin Phoenix, Josh Brolin, Katherine Waterston, Reece Witherspoon, Benicio Del Toro, Joanna Fucking Newsome, Martin Short, Martin Donavan, Eric Roberts and many more star in this rambling neo-noir.
 Doc is a hippie Private Investigator in 1970 LA.
 He takes on several cases at once which all end up intersecting Altman stylee.
 After Punch Drunk Love (2002) PTA went and studied/worked with Robert Altman for a few years didn't he?
 So that's no surprise.
-Boogie Nights, Magnolia and There Will Be Blood were instantly satisfying so perhaps Inherent Vice requires more than one watch to get a full appreciation of the film.
-Maybe it's just not quite his usual high standard.
-I'll watch it again someday and reassess the situation.
+Boogie Nights (1997), Magnolia (1999) and There Will Be Blood (2007) were instantly satisfying so perhaps Inherent Vice requires more than one watch to get a full appreciation of the film.
+I'm more inclined to think it's just not quite his usual high standard though.

 Now this is enterfuckingtanment!
 Some of the most fun to be had at the movies in the 70s.
 This is pure 70s Americana pop culture gold.
-Hooper (Burt Reynolds) is a stuntman extraordinaire at the top of his game but it is time to quit while he's ahead with a body that works relatively well.
-An upstart newcomer to the stunt game Ski (Jan-Michael Vincent) has arrived on Hooper's movie set to make him threatened, escalate one-upmanship but ultimately think about bowing out while he's still number one in the profession.
+Sonny Hooper (Burt Reynolds) is a stuntman extraordinaire at the top of his game but is it time to quit while he's ahead with a body that's still functioning?
+An upstart newcomer to the stunt game Ski (Jan-Michael Vincent) has arrived on the set of The Spy Who Laughed At Danger (Where Sonny Hooper is the stunt co-ordinator/lead actors stunt double) to make Sonny threatened, escalate one-upmanship but ultimately think about bowing out while he's still number one in the profession.
 Sally Field is charming as his girlfriend Gwen.
 James Best is his doctor buddy Cully always with painkillers on hand for Hooper.
 John Marley (The Godfather, Deathdream) is fabulous as the old timer and the film's producer Max Berns.
-This film is enjoyable from start to finish with satisfaction guaranteed.
-I might even be persuaded to give Smokey & The Bandit another go after watching Reynolds and Field here but I never could get into that movie for some reason.
-The final stunt scene is one of the greatest action sequences of all time, so much happens.
-We get explosions, many car crashes, fires, imploding buildings, motorbike crashes, blown up bridges and ultimately a rocket car that jumps a river....what more do you need?
-Oh and a nod to the camera from Burt at the end who does the ok symbol just to top off a crowd pleasing good time.
-This would have been great to see in cinemas upon first release in 1978.
-The crowd would have lapped it up.
+Hooper is enjoyable from start to finish with satisfaction guaranteed if you're into action-comedy with absurd stunts that is.
+I might even be persuaded to give Smokey & The Bandit (1977) another go after watching Reynolds and Field here but I never could get into that movie for some reason.
+The final scintillating action sequence is one of the greatest ever caught on celluloid, so much happens.
+We get explosions, many car crashes, fires, imploding buildings, motorbike crashes, blown up bridges and ultimately a rocket car attempting to jump a river....what more do you need?
+Well what about Burt smiling into the camera and throwing us the ok sign right at the very end to top off a crowd pleasing good time.
+Pop Art!

 El Camino: A Breaking Bad Movie (2019)

-I reckon Breaking Bad seasons 1 - 4 are some of the best seasons of telly ever made.
-It always flummoxed me that they continued after the perfect ending of season four.
+Breaking Bad seasons 1 - 4 are some of the best seasons of telly ever made.
+It always flummoxed me that they continued after the absolute perfection of season four's finale.
 Season five and five and a half were alright but it just wasn't the same.
-There were a couple of outstanding episodes amongst these sixteen episodes though.
+There were a few outstanding episodes amongst those final sixteen episodes though.
 A Breaking Bad film without Walt or Hank or Tuco or Gus or Hector or Skyler or Saul or Mike in major roles is hardly a Breaking Bad movie at all is it?
-It's a fucking Jesse show and you know what?
+It's a fucking Jesse show and if I was the director I would have called it Jesse Rides Again.
+You know what?
 I think he was one of my least favourite characters in the show because he was always trying to be this moral compass that we were all supposed be sympathetic towards.
-He somehow thought he was better than all the other despicable characters but had been just as evil himself.
+He somehow thought he was better than all the other despicable characters but had been just as ferociously lethal himself.
 I would have loved a Breaking Bad movie with Gus or Tuco as the main character rather than Jesse.
-El Camino was an ok revenge flick but it was nowhere near the magnificence of most of the episodes of the first four seasons of the telly series.
-Jesse escapes all the bloody mayhem of the final episode to go in search of cash stashed somewhere in Todd's apartment.
+Anyway the Breaking Bad moment has passed.
+Is anybody still watching Better Call Saul?
+Telly's now all about Killing Eve, Line Of Duty, Mindhunter, Chernobyl, Happy Valley, Mr Inbetween, Atlanta, Fleabag, Horror, True Crime, Nordic-Noir etc. El Camino was an ok revenge flick but it was nowhere near the magnificence of the classic episodes of the telly series.
+Jesse (Aaron Paul) escapes all the bloody mayhem of the final episode to go in search of cash stashed somewhere in Todd's (Jesse Plemons) apartment.
 Things then take a strange turn.
-In the end he seeks revenge upon Neil (Scott MacArthur) a character who was a minuscule player and I don't even think he was in an episode the show?
-Was he in the show?
+In the end he seeks revenge upon Neil (Scott MacArthur) a character who was a minuscule player who I don't even think was in an episode the show, was he in the show?
 Anyway he was apparently the guy who rigged up the apparatus for Todd and his uncle that made sure Jesse was fully chained up like a dog, could never escape but was still able to cook methamphetamine for them.
-There's some urban western shenanigans.
-Then the great Robert Forster reprises his role as Ed Galbraith and he (Forster) quite possibly died while we were watching this internet movie.
+There's some gunslinging urban western shenanigans.
+The great Robert Forster reprises his role as Ed Galbraith and he (Forster) quite possibly died while we were watching this internet movie.
 RIP Robert Forster.

 Robert Forster died (13/7/41 - 11/10/19) just as he was getting the love and recognition he always deserved.
-I watched my favourite Forster film Walking The Edge (1985) a couple of weeks ago so I decided to go for my second favourite and then my third (see below this review).
+He'd recently starred in the highly acclaimed television shows Twin Peaks: The Return (2018) and El Camino: A Breaking Bad Movie (2019).
+I watched my favourite Forster film Walking The Edge (1985) a couple of weeks ago so I decided to go for my next favourite.
 Vigilante just gets better each time I watch it.
 Eddie Marino (Robert Forster) is a hard working nice guy who's a husband and a father in Cesspool era NYC.
-Some of his work colleagues including Nick (Fred Williamson) are in a vigilante gang to try and bring peace and order to their neighbourhood.
+Some of his work colleagues including Nick (Fred Williamson, yep that's John Shaft.
+Can you dig it?) are in a vigilante gang to try and bring peace and order to their unsafe neighbourhood.
 Eddie disputes their motives until one day when he comes home to find his eight year old son shot dead and his wife in intensive care due to a gang home invasion.
 Eddie is soon on the revenge trail.
-Look out for special short appearance from Joe Spinell as Lawyer Eisenburg and Woody Strode as prison inmate Rake.
+Look out for special appearance from Joe Spinell as Lawyer Eisenburg and Woody Strode as prison inmate Rake.
+The splendid score is from Jay Chattaway.
 This Bill Lustig directed gem has become a top Ten 80s film for me.

 Jackie Brown (1997)

-This masterpiece of a film is just perfection.
-It was great role for Robert Forster.
-While this ensemble cast all contribute brilliantly, it's the chemistry of Max Cherry (Robert Forster) and Jackie Brown (Pam Grier) that gets us in our feelings.
+This film is just perfection.
+Max Cherry was a great role for Robert Forster.
+While this cast all contribute brilliantly, it's the chemistry of Max Cherry (Robert Forster) and Jackie Brown (Pam Grier) that gets us in our feelings.
 They play their middle aged, world weary, quietly romantic characters with such poise and sensitivity.
-Melanie (Bridget Fonda) and Louis (Robert De Niro) provide the comedy gold, Ordell (Samuel L Jackson) is just heinous and Ray (Michael Keaton) is a jerk off but strangely likeable.
-Forster was nominated for an Oscar and a golden globe for his role as Max Cherry.
-I'm not going into it, you know it, you've seen it and it's still as fresh today as the day it was released.
-This is the only film Quentin adapted from a book and it's the best thing he ever did so...er...read between those lines folks.
+Melanie (Bridget Fonda) and Louis (Robert De Niro) provide the comedy gold, Ordell (Samuel L Jackson) is just plain heinous and Ray (Michael Keaton) is a jerk off but strangely likeable.
+Forster was nominated for an Oscar and a golden globe for his role here.
+I'm not going into it, you know it, you've seen it, Pam Grier's so charismatic and it's still as fresh today as the day it was released.
+This is the only film Quentin Tarantino adapted from a book and it's the best thing he ever did so...er...read between those lines folks.

 Robert Forster is not the lead here but he does play a bad arse muther fucker of a grandfather whose granddaughter has been killed by a nefarious ring of paedophiles.
-He is on a vengeance bent and he doesn't disappoint.
+He is on a vengeance bent with his very old School weaponry and he doesn't disappoint.
 However this film belongs to Sol (John Hawkes) from Deadwood.
 He plays Mike Kendall an ex-cop who's a total drunk fuck up.
 Mike accidentally becomes embroiled in a complicated extortion beef after finding a half dead girl by the side of the road.
 This is a tremendous little neo-noir-western/thriller/crime drama.
-The entire cast here are on point but a special mention must go to total creep Orthopedic played superbly by Jeremy Ratchford.
+The entire cast here are on point but a special mention must go to vile degenerate Orthopedic played superbly by Jeremy Ratchford.
 I recommend.